ivotron/ivotron.github.io/_posts/2013-12-16-txn-msst-plan.md

 ---
 layout: post
-title: Plan For
+title: Plan for MSST paper
 category: labnotebook
 tags:
-  - service
+  - txn
-  - sc13
+  - msst
-  - notes
+  - experimental-plan
 ---

 On our last meeting we discussed, w.r.t. parameters of the REF_COUNT